snsurajnath/ML-GUI/README.md

 # ML-GUI
 An open-source Machine Learning tool with PYQT GUI framework(currently working on it).
-Heirarchies are discusses in Wiki
+Heirarchies are discussed in Wiki